puppetlabs/puppet-docs/source/facter/3.0/custom_facts.md

 While external facts provide a mostly-equal way to create variables for Puppet, they have a few drawbacks:

 * An external fact cannot internally reference another fact.
-However, due to parse order, you can reference an external fact from a ruby fact.
+However, due to parse order, you can reference an external fact from a Ruby fact.
 * External executable facts are forked instead of executed within the same process.
 * Distributing executable facts through pluginsync requires Puppet 3.4.0 or greater.